side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/http/tests/inspector/console-websocket-error.md

-WebSocket's network errors should be logged to console.
+WebSocket’s network errors should be logged to console.